 Using the supply chain to slash fertilizer pollution

-How we’re creating market demand for crops that reduce harmful runoff
+How we’re creating market demand for crops that improve air and water quality

 This outgrowth of algae renders drinking water unsafe and kills countless fish, leading to “dead zones” devoid of oxygen.

 The best solution is the one that most efficiently solves the problem on a large scale, and provides incentives for businesses to become more sustainable.